patkozlowski/Xamarin.iOSTableView/README.md

 Use XCode 8 Interface builder if you need to tweak the GUI.

 Using Parse Server, create your own Parse Server instance using https://github.com/ParsePlatform/parse-server-example (I used Heroku, and it's free in Dev environments).
-Create a "Museum" class and create "Name", "Address", "Latitude", and "Longitude" columns, and input row information for each one.
+Create a "Museum" class and create "Name", "Address", "Latitude", "Longitude", and "Image" columns, and input row information for each one.
 See AppDelegate.cs.